-For periods prior to 2019, rent expense was recognized over the term of the lease.
-The Company recorded minimum rental expense on a straight-line basis over the base, non-cancelable lease term commencing on the date that the Company took physical possession of the property from the landlord.
-When a lease contained a predetermined fixed escalation of the minimum rent, the Company recognized the related rent expense on a straight-line basis and recorded the difference between the recognized rental expense and the amounts payable under the lease as deferred rent.
-Tenant allowances, to the extent received, were recorded as deferred incentive rent and were amortized as a reduction to rent expense over the term of the lease.
-The difference between the calculated expense and the amounts paid result in a liability which was classified in other long-term liabilities in the consolidated balance sheet, totaling approximately \$70.1 million at February 1, 2019.
+Rent expense is recognized over the term of the lease.
+The Company records minimum rental expense on a straight-line basis over the base, non-cancelable lease term commencing on the date that the Company takes physical possession of the property from the landlord, which normally includes a period prior to the store opening to make leasehold improvements if necessary and install store fixtures.
+When a lease contains a predetermined fixed escalation of the minimum rent, the Company recognizes the related rent expense on a straight-line basis and records the difference between the recognized rental expense and the amounts payable under the lease as deferred rent.
+Tenant allowances, to the extent received, are recorded as deferred incentive rent and are amortized as a reduction to rent expense over the term of the lease.
+The difference between the calculated expense and the amounts paid result in a liability classified in other long-term liabilities in the consolidated balance sheets, and totaled approximately \$70.1 million and \$65.9 million at February 1, 2019 and February 2, 2018, respectively.

 The Company recognizes contingent rental expense when the achievement of specified sales targets is considered probable.
-The amount expensed but not paid as of January 31, 2020 and February 1, 2019 was approximately \$2.3 million and \$2.4 million, respectively, and is included in Accrued expenses and other in the consolidated balance sheets.
+The amount expensed but not paid as of February 1, 2019 and February 2, 2018 was approximately \$2.4 million and \$2.7 million, respectively, and is included in Accrued expenses and other in the consolidated balance sheets.